greg0ire/dockerony/README.md

 With that configuration you can access to your image with `my_project.web.docker`

-No needs to add any host in your /etc/hosts
+No need to add any host in your hosts file.